kurren/amusement-parks-taxonomy/files/STRUCTURE.md

 - **Attractions Structure**: Define if the park is about a single attraction or multiple ones:

   - *Single Attraction*
-  - *Multi Attractions*
+  - *Multiple Attractions*

-- **Attractions Types**: Divides attractions into Rides and Non-Rides, further categorizing rides into sub-types:
+- **Attractions Type**: Divides attractions into Rides and Non-Rides, further categorizing rides into sub-types:

   - *Rides*
     - *Light Rides*